Batu Gajah: History

 Famous for its tin mining long before the Independence Day of Malaya, Batu Gajah had been an ideal place for Chinese immigrants to stay and work during those years.
 This contributes to a significant percentage of Chinese in the population of Batu Gajah today.
 The Indian Settlement village (the name was changed to Kampung Baru Desa Changkat) at Changkat has a large Indian population of Tamils and also a small minority of Punjabis who built a Sikh temple which becomes the pride of the residents and a landmark in the village today.

 Batu Gajah had an established pre-war British English school, which was renamed Sultan Yussuf School (SYS) after the war.
 The Sultan of Perak DYMM Sultan Azlan Muhibbuddin Shah Ibni Almarhum Sultan Yussuf Izzuddin Shah Ghafarullahu-lah is an alumnus of this school.
 Formerly known as the Government English School (GES), it was founded by Mr. Malai Perumal Pillay in 1907.
 The school was built from the rubble of an old jail.
 Over the years, it has produced many successful students.

 Batu Gajah since lies on the bank of Sungai Kinta, a little downstream from the major confluence of Sungai Raya.
 It started out as one of the many villages of mukim Sungai Terap, developed under its titular chief, the Sri Amar DiRaja, the early 19th century.

 Features

 The attractions here include two golf courses, Kinta Golf Club and Clearwater Sanctuary Golf Course, and nearby pre-independence castle built by a Scottish rubber plantation owner, Sir William Kellie Smith: Kellie's Castle.

 There are many hawker stalls and restaurants serving food such as noodles, laksa, and Indian-Muslim mee goreng and mee rebus.
 Youths spend time at cybercafés and around the local supermarket.
-In recent years, Western style food franchises such as 7-Eleven, KFC, Marry Brown, OldTown White Coffee and Pizza Hut opened branches in the town.
-A supermarket named TF has opened and is in business.
+In recent years, Western style food franchises opened branches in the town.
+A supermarket has opened and is in business.